-Self-destructive behaviors or dysregulated behaviors are those that are bound to harm you mentally or physically.
-It may be unintentional, or it may be that you know exactly what you’re doing, but the urge is too strong to control.
-Self-destructive behaviors provide relief or even pleasure in the short term but ultimately get in the way of living a satisfying and fulfilling life.
-These behaviors can include substance use disorder, compulsive computer gaming, smoking, binge eating, self-harm, chronic avoidance, or other behaviors that feel helpful in the moment but harmful over time.
+Self destructive behaviors or dysregulated behaviors are those that are bound to harm you mentally or physically.
+It may be indirect or unintentional, or it may be that you know exactly what you’re doing, but the urge is too strong to control.
+Self destructive behaviors provide relief or even pleasure in the short term but ultimately get in the way of living a satisfying and fulfilling life.
+These behaviors can include substance use disorder, compulsive computer gaming, smoking, binge eating, self-harm, chronic avoidance, or other behaviors that feel helpful but harmful over time.
 It can be related to a mental health condition, such as depression, borderline personality disorder, PTSD, or anxiety.

-Many of us are engaged in self-destructive behaviors that have become recurring habits.
-We allow these self-destructive behaviors to interfere with personal happiness and growth.
-In most cases, people do not openly recognize what or why they are doing certain bad habits.
-Self-sabotage is when we do something that gets in the way of our intent, or bigger goals and dreams.
-We want something, but somehow, we never accomplish it.
+Many of us are engaged in self destructive behaviors that have become recurring habits.
+We allow these self destructive behaviors to interfere with personal happiness and growth.
+In most cases, people do not openly recognize what or why they do certain bad habits.
+Self-sabotage is when we do something that gets in the way of our intent or bigger goals and dreams.
+We want something, but somehow, we need to accomplish it.
 Why?
-Because somewhere deep in our subconscious we are fighting against that goal in many cases because of fear of failure.
+Because somewhere deep in our subconscious, we often fight against that goal because of fear of failure.

-People suffering from self-destructive behavior differ dramatically, but there are some histories or traits in common.
-Everyone has a specifically different story, but as a general overview, here are some of those common traits:
+People suffering from self destructive behavior differ dramatically, but some histories or traits are standard.
+Everyone has a specifically different story, but as a general overview, here are some of those common self destructive behavior signs:

 - Born to feel emotions more than others.
-This is not a bad thing, in fact, there are a lot of advantages to being able to feel and connect more.
+This is a good thing.
+There are a lot of advantages to being able to feel and connect more.

 - Experiences of neglect, physical abuse, or continuous criticism.

-- Routine experiences with family members who discourage the expression of emotions or have self-destructive behaviors themselves when coping with their emotions.
+- Routine experiences with family members who discourage the expression of emotions or have self-destructive behaviors themselves when coping with their feelings.

 - Bullying at school, abuse from someone outside of the family, being mistreated or excluded by other children.